Topology of Almost Complex Structures on Six-Manifolds

-We study the space of (orthogonal) almost complex structures on closed six--dimensional manifolds as the space of sections of the twistor space for a given metric.
-For a connected six--manifold with vanishing first Betti number, we express the space of almost complex structures as a quotient of the space of sections of a seven--sphere bundle over the manifold by a circle action, and then use this description to compute the rational homotopy theoretic minimal model of the components that satisfy a certain Chern number condition.
-We further obtain a formula for the homological intersection number of two sections of the twistor space in terms of the Chern classes of the corresponding almost complex structures.
+\Abstract{We study the space of (orthogonal) almost complex structures on closed six-dimensional manifolds as the space of sections of the twistor space for a given metric.
+For a connected six-manifold with vanishing first Betti number, we express the space of almost complex structures as a quotient of the space of sections of a seven-sphere bundle over the manifold by a circle action, and then use this description to compute the rational homotopy theoretic minimal model of the components that satisfy a certain Chern number condition.
+We further obtain a formula for the homological intersection number of two sections of the twistor space in terms of the Chern classes of the corresponding almost complex structures.}